EOSullivanBerlin/Order-Tech-Test-Teamleader/README.md

 # Teamleader Ordering Coding-Test
-I was asked to complete this React tech test as part of the recruitment process of teamleader.
+This is a React tech test I completed as part of the recruitment process of teamleader.

 Original coding challenge found here. https://github.com/teamleadercrm/coding-test/blob/master/2-ordering.md

 ## Approach
-My approach to this challenge was:

 **Planing**
 Break the problems down into the small chance and write User Stories, identify the structure of the software and diagram.
 Then I estimated the length of time I would require to complete each of the user stories.